10X Grant Cardone

 If you want to hear about someone that learned about passive investing on their own and took MASSIVE action, read about how Lue Chen retired doing just that at 38!

 2) Retreat: People that retreat are those that take action in reverse.
-More than likely they do so to avoid any negative experiences that they imagine will come as a result of taking action.
+More than likely they do so to avoid any negative experiences they imagine will come as a result of taking action.
 They personify the “fear-of-success” phenomenon.

 3) Take normal levels of action: This group is probably the most prevalent in our society today.
 On the surface, they appear to be taking the necessary action for success.
 Essentially, they’re doing what everyone else is doing.
 This level of action creates the middle class and is the most dangerous because it’s considered acceptable.
-They are good with being “average.”
+They’re good with being “average.”

 4)Take massive action: Whenever someone is taking massive action, they aren’t thinking about being normal.
 They don’t want to be average.
 They want to stand out from the crowd and dominate their competition.